chipmunkboi/httpserver/asgn1/README.md

 (e.g. "Content-Length: 10" when the request specifies "Content-Length: 100"),
 it will not be detected and the file will will not receive and write all the bytes that it should.

+Another issue is if "Content-Length" in the header is overridden to a number that is greater than the actual content length of the file, PUT will infinitely loop.
+This is due to the way we recv and write the buffer.
+Everytime we write bytes, we subtract that from the header-specified content-length.
+If the content- length is too large, we will never recv enough bytes to exit the loop.